Jonathan Sanger

-Jonathan Sanger (born April 21, 1944, in Brooklyn, New York) is an American film, television, and theater producer and director.
+Jonathan Sanger (born April 21, 1944) is an American film, television, and theater producer and director.

 Early life and career

-Sanger spent much of his early childhood traveling with his family around Central and South America.
-Sanger's interest in theater stemmed from his undergraduate years at the University of Pennsylvania, where he was Chairman of the Board of The Pennsylvania Players, and President of the Performing Arts Council.
+Sanger was born in Brooklyn, New York, but spent much of his early childhood traveling with his family around Central and South America.
+Sanger's interest in theater stemmed from his undergraduate years at the University of Pennsylvania, where he was chairman of the Board of The Pennsylvania Players, and President of the Performing Arts Council.
 At the graduate level, Sanger attended the Annenberg School of Communications at the University of Pennsylvania, studying documentary and biography based filmmaking.
 After graduating, Sanger joined the Peace Corps in a special program with an emphasis on television and film production.
 Sanger was assigned to help create an Educational Television station in Montevideo, Uruguay.
 He later transferred to Bogotá, Colombia, to make films for ICODES, the Colombian Institute of Social Development.
 After his Peace Corps term was completed, Sanger worked on documentary films in Ecuador, Chile and Mexico for NBC's International Zone.
 Soon after, he became Associate Editor for Americás, a cultural magazine published by The Organization of American States, where he wrote and translated articles.
 Sanger was contracted by the Encyclopædia Britannica to write the article on Bogotá, Colombia for Britannica 3.